 Yes.
 Every household has to pay the fee regardless of which radio and/or television programme services are consumed.

 Yes.
 The obligation to pay the fee is device-independent.
 Households which have no possibility of receiving radio or television programme services can arrange to be exempted from payment of the fee for five years.

 Registration and exemption

-No. Every household will automatically receive a bill from Serafe.
+No. Every household automatically receives a bill from Serafe

 No. For billing, the collection agency, Serafe, uses data provided from the residents' registers of the cantons and municipalities.
 If you move house, it is important that you communicate this information to your residents' register office immediately.

 - who receives annual supplementary benefits relating to the AHV or IV pensions (Art.
 69b para.
 1 let. a RTVA);